chartbrew/chartbrew/docs/deployment/README.md

 ```

 Make sure you type your domain correctly and all the subdomains that you use are registered in your DNS configuration ([Cloudflare example](https://support.cloudflare.com/hc/en-us/articles/360019093151-Managing-DNS-records-in-Cloudflare)).
-Now activate the site and you will be able to access ChartBrew using your domain:
+Now activate the site and you will be able to access Chartbrew using your domain:

 ```sh
 sudo a2ensite chartbrew